barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 [
   {
-    'id': 42,
+    "id": 42,
-    'name': 'HG2G - Don\'t Panic',
+    "name": "HG2G - Don\'t Panic",
-    'url': '/v1/article/42'
+    "url": "/v1/article/42"
   },
   {
-    'id': 256,
+    "id": 256,
-    'name': 'Two to the Eight',
+    "name": "Two to the Eight",
-    'url': '/v1/article/256'
+    "url": "/v1/article/256"
   }
 ]
 ```

-The url property of the article object allows the consumer to know how view the detail of the article object without having to look at your documentation (you did ~~write~~ generate documentation right?).
+The url property of the article object allows the consumer to know how view the detail of the article object, without having to look at your documentation (you did ~~write~~ generate documentation right?).
 If you're using Postman, you can just click on the link and it will take you straight to the next resource!

 ## SSL Everywhere

 With the invent of Let's Encrypt, there is no longer any excuse not to secure your API endpoint.

+If you've got HTTPS enabled, and you receive a request to HTTP - just throw an error such as `400 Bad Request {"error": "HTTPS Required"}` rather than redirecting to HTTPS.

 ## Errors and HTTP status codes